Ae3232/headless-cms/content/for-talents/_index.md

   them to team up.</p></li><li><p><strong>forming a new great team</strong> from available CoTeamers or by inviting your friends and jointly search for inspiring challenges.
-  You can connect with clients to discuss the interesting opportunities in more details.</p></li></ul><p>Once you’ve send out your team’s proposal to the client.</p><p>If your proposal wins, you sign the contract and get to work.</p><p>You coordinate the team’s work and communicate with the client.
+  You can connect with clients to discuss the interesting opportunities in more details.</p></li></ul><p>Once you’ve found a project you like, you send out your team’s proposal to the client.</p><p>If your proposal wins, you sign the contract and get to work.</p><p>You coordinate the team’s work and communicate with the client.
 The team gets paid monthly (for TM projects) or upon successful project completion (for fixed-price projects).
 The client and team members give you the final feedback and rate your job.</p>"
 findTeamImg: "/images/find-team.svg"
 findTeamTitle: Join Coteams Community
 findTeamDescription: Sed ut perspiciatis unde omnis iste natus error sit voluptatem